 Dr. Pennino is married to an ambitious banker, and a Mom to two sets of twin boys!
 In her spare time when she is not chauffeuring her boys to their various activities, she looks forward to relaxing with her husband and a glass of red wine.

-Fabian Corona, M.S.
-O.D. graduated from the University of Southern California with a Bachelor of Science in Health Promotion, and Disease Prevention Studies, as well as a Master of Science in Global Medicine.
+Fabian Corona, O.D., M.S. graduated from the University of Southern California with a Bachelor of Science in Health Promotion, and Disease Prevention Studies, as well as a Master of Science in Global Medicine.
 He received his Doctorate of Optometry degree from the Southern California College of Optometry at Marshall B. Ketchum University.
 While in optometry school he served as the study coordinator for the Contact Lens Assessment in Youth (CLAY) Study to evaluate whether certain behavioral or environmental factors of different age groups put them at higher risk for soft contact lens complications.
-He remains active in contact lens research.
-In 2018 served as a collaborating individual investigator for the latest arm of the CLAY study.
+He remains active in contact lens research, most recently serving as a collaborating individual investigator for the latest arm of the CLAY study in 2018.

 He has volunteered his time to help provide eye care to the underserved in Peru and Fiji, as well as several communities across Southern California.
 Most recently he volunteered at the Special Olympics in LA and has been involved with vision screenings for local school districts.